Chad–Cameroon Petroleum Development and Pipeline Project

+The project started as a joint venture among ExxonMobil (40%), Petronas (35%), Chevron (25%), and the governments of Cameroon and Chad which hold a combined a combined 3% in the pipeline portion of the project.
+Construction of the pipeline began in 2000 and was completed in 2003.
+In 2014, Chevron sold its stake in the project to the Chadian government.
+In December 2022, ExxonMobil sold its shares to UK-based firm Savannah Energy, but Chad challenged the deal.
+The case is now before the International Chamber of Commerce in Paris.
+In May 2023, Petronas sold its shares to the state-owned oil company Société des Hydrocarbures du Tchad.

-It was largely funded by multilateral and bilateral credit financing provided by Western governments.
-The International Finance Corporation, the private-sector arm of the World Bank, provided $100 million of debt-based financing, and France's export credit agency COFACE and the U.S. Export-Import Bank each provided $200 million; private lenders coordinated by the IFC provided an additional $100 million.
+The project was largely funded by multilateral and bilateral credit financing provided by Western governments.
+The International Finance Corporation (IFC), the private-sector arm of the World Bank, provided $100 million of debt-based financing, and France's export credit agency COFACE and the U.S. Export-Import Bank each provided $200 million; private lenders coordinated by the IFC provided an additional $100 million.

 Background

 The original consortium of oil companies involved in the pipeline project were Exxon, Royal Dutch Shell, and Elf Aquitaine.
 Negotiations started in 1988, with Chad and a consortium of oil companies signing a 30-year oil concession in the southern Chad region of Doba.

+In 1996, Chad and Cameroon signed a treaty for the construction of a pipeline.

 In 1999, Royal Dutch Shell and Elf Aquitaine dropped the project due to controversies surrounding the project and volatile oil prices.
 As a result, Exxon opened the project up for bid to a select few corporations and in April 2000, Petronas of Malaysia and Chevron acquired stakes in the project.
 Exxon then enlisted the support of the World Bank to raise support within the international community.
 The World Bank agreed on the condition that certain environmental and social standards were enforced both in Chad and Cameroon, and that the revenues be put towards improving social and economic conditions.

 Participants

 Chad

-Since 1990, President Idriss Deby has been the head of government in Chad, where presidential elections are held every five years.
-Chad's economy is dependent mainly on agriculture and livestock.
-It heavily relies on foreign assistance and foreign capital, as well as international investment projects.
-Because of Chad's landlocked borders, its economy struggles from a lack of resources and instability between rebel groups.
-The country also serves as a host to thousands of refugees from neighboring Sudan and Central African Republic, as well as many victims of human trafficking.
-Oil exploitation is estimated at a potential 1.5 billion barrels, and Chinese companies are currently developing an oil refinery and another pipeline in the country.
+As of 2021, oil exploitation potential is estimated at 1.5 billion barrels.

-The Tchad Oil Transportation Company (TOTCO) manages the pipeline within Chad that is owned by the country.
-TOTCO is incorporated in Tchad, and is a joint venture between Chad and the Upstream Consortium.
+The Tchad Oil Transportation Company (TOTCO) manages the pipeline within Chad.
+TOTCO is incorporated in Tchad, and is a joint venture between Chad and the private sponsors.

 Cameroon

-The Republic of Cameroon has been ruled by President Paul Biya since November 6, 1982.
-A relatively peaceful and stable nation, Cameroon is a republic with a multiparty presidential regime.
-Although there are presidential elections every seven years, there are no term limits.
-A climate of intense corruption has created an unequal distribution of wealth and poor conditions for domestic and international investments.

 The portion of the pipeline owned by Cameroon is managed by the Cameroon Oil Transportation Company (COTCO).
-This company is incorporated in Cameroon, and is a joint venture between the governments of Cameroon and Chad, and the Upstream Consortium, an independent monitoring institution.
+This company is incorporated in Cameroon, and is a joint venture between the governments of Cameroon and Chad, and the private sponsors.